jeremytammik/tbc/a/1965_align_connectors.md

 Many thanks to Haluk for sharing this nice topic and C++ solution.

-####<a name="3"></a> Pipedream
+####<a name="3"></a> Pipedream Serverless API Workflow

-Watch us build an integration in ~5 minutes using:

-- Pre-built, open source components for Twitter and Google Sheets
-- Node.js with the axios npm package and Pipedream managed authentication for Google Translate
-- Python and the nltk pypi package.

-Pipedream is the fastest way to automate any process that connects APIs.
+Pipedream is a fast way to automate any process that connects APIs.
 Build and run workflows with code-level control when you need it, and no code when you don't.

 The Pipedream platform includes: